Friedy630/Matrix_Games/Presentation.md

  - experience with git
  - experience working, expecially coding in a team
  - backend and management are a big part of development
+ - good example of a project growning and code being 'alive', puts lectures from computer science into perspective
  - experience with python

+What would we do differently next time?
+ - manage git better, use it more seriously
+ - write a script to automate uploading of scripts; tedious process
+ - although we had to refactor a lot, this is normal and projects always grow dynamically
+ - due to more experience with python, cleaner codebase

 ## 11. Outlook